Art Education Resources, Tips and Tricks and Art Lesson Ideas

 Box of Chocolates Drawing

-In this oil pastel art lesson inspired by Wayne Thiebaud students create a 3D looking box of chocolates including highlights and shadows.
+In this oil pastel art lesson inspired by Wayne Thiebaud, students create a 3D looking box of chocolates including highlights and shadows.
 I also teach students about the life and artwork of Wayne Thiebaud.
 Click here for more information.

 Middle school valentine's day art lesson idea